netspective-labs/udi-service/README.md

 Code and governance for deploying Universal Data Infrastructure as a Service (UDIaaS).
 UDIaaS is a batteries included pre-configured PostgreSQL ecosystem with a highly opinionated Infrastructure as Code (IaC) deployment model for traditional 3-tier business applications.
 UDIaaS is ideal for modern web front-ends that need limited or zero middleware for data services and rely almost entirely on PostgreSQL for their backend (including heavy use of stored procedures, FDWs, polyglot languages, and other native PostgreSQL capabilities).

-This is a [chezmoi](https://www.chezmoi.io/) and [asdf](https://asdf-vm.com/)-based setup for UDIaaS deployment on a Linux-like operating systems.
+This is a [chezmoi](https://www.chezmoi.io/) and [asdf](https://asdf-vm.com/) based setup for UDIaaS deployment on a Linux-like operating systems.

 ## Setup the operating system (WSL2 Method)